Bhutan is a small and happy country that has rich bio-diversity. It is also culturally rich with various colorful festivals.

+Is Bhutan a country?
+Where is it located?
+What is so unique about this country?
+Why you should visit?
 Yes!
-This is what you must be thinking about when you first hear about Bhutan.
-So let us give you a few information about Bhutan, what is so Unique about this little Kingdom and why even the most seasoned traveler consider it a privilege to visit this unknown country.
+These are what you must be thinking about when you first hear about Bhutan.
+So let us give you a few information about Bhutan, what is so unique about this little Kingdom and why even the most seasoned traveler consider it a privilege to visit this unknown country.

-Bhutan is a small kingdom with an area little over 38,394 sq. km and a population of 7, 97,335 only.
-The Kingdom is situated in the greater Himalayan region with two giant neighbors, China in the North and India in the south.
+Bhutan is a small kingdom with an area over 38,394 sq. km and a population of 797,335.
+It is situated in the greater Himalayan region with two giant neighbors, China in the North and India in the south.

 Bhutan is also known as the “Druk Yul” Land of the Thunder Dragon thus Bhutan is popularly known as the Thunder Dragon Kingdom.

-While walking in Bhutan do not be surprise if someone smiles at you and greets you “Kuzuzangpo La” Hello!
-Or if a villager or stranger asks you to visit their home for tea, “suja” butter milk, wine or request you to eat at their place.
+While walking in Bhutan do not be surprise if someone smiles at you and greets you “Kuzuzangpo La” Hello! or if a villager or stranger asks you to visit their home for tea, “suja” butter milk, wine or request you to eat at their place.
 Well!
-This is Bhutan where the people are very friendly and always will be smiling.
+This is Bhutan where the people are very friendly and always smiling.

-Ever since the times of our forefathers it has been a tradition to welcome anyone with smile and treat them in the best manner.
-Bhutanese people are very friendly and helpful people so don’t be surprised if you make dozens of very good friends while you in Bhutan for a week’s trip.
+Ever since the times of our forefathers, it has been a tradition to welcome anyone with smile and treat them in the best manner.
+Bhutanese people are very friendly and helpful people so don’t be surprised if you make dozens of very good friends while you are in Bhutan.

-Bhutan has rich heritage and culture which gives a unique identity to the Kingdom.
+Bhutan has rich culture and heritage which gives a unique identity to the Kingdom.
 The centuries old rich architecture and customs are still been practiced today.

-Bhutan is possibly one of the best examples of sustainable eco tourism and a country that is committed to this concept, inspired by the Buddhist view of interdependence between man and nature.
-Bhutan opened up its door to Tourism only in 1974 and the government adopted a cautious tourism policy to avoid any negative that mass tourism could have on a small country.
+Bhutan is possibly one of the best examples of sustainable eco tourism and a country that is committed to this concept, inspired by the Buddhist view of interdependence between people and nature.
+Bhutan opened up its door to tourism only in 1974 and the government adopted a cautious tourism policy to avoid any negative that mass tourism could have on a small country.

-All visitors to Bhutan have to book their tour and avail their Visa through a registered Bhutan tour operator.
-(Tourist visiting Bhutan has pay a Minimum tariff of USD$ 200 per night during off season and USD$250 per night during season, an all inclusive payment for accommodation, meals, guide, travel and Tourism Development Fund)
+All visitors to Bhutan have to book their tour and avail their visa through a registered Bhutan tour operator.
+(Tourist visiting Bhutan has pay a minimum tariff of USD$ 200 per person per night during off season and USD$250 per person per night during season, an all inclusive payment for accommodation, meals, guide, travel and Tourism Development Fund)

 Unique trekking experience.

 Trekking in Bhutan is a unique experience unlike many of the more crowded trek’s offered in Asia.
-The variety of treks range from a simple 3 days trek from the district of Thimphu to Paro ( and vice versa ) to the 25 days legendary snowman’s trek that takes veteran trekkers to some of the most exquisite spots in the country.
-The snowman trek is also labeled the world’s toughest trek as it goes over 12 mountain passes, all of the over 45oo meters.
+The variety of treks range from a simple 3 days trek from the district of Thimphu to Paro (vice versa ) to the 25 days legendary snowman’s trek that takes veteran trekkers to some of the most exquisite spots in the country.
+The snowman trek is also labeled the world’s toughest trek as it goes over 12 mountain passes, all of the over 4500 meters.